AngelicaArabe/OTA-IOT/README.md

 ---

-✨ *A professional IoT-ready project supporting OTA updates, WebSocket logging, Wi-Fi setup, and local SPIFFS web hosting.*
+✨ *A DIY IoT-ready project supporting OTA updates, WebSocket logging, Wi-Fi setup, and local SPIFFS web hosting.*
+---
+⭐ **If you find this project useful, give it a star!**
+Your support helps me improve and share more IoT tools like this.